 Many RMS are done at FQHCs.

-Any FQHC in WI may be able to do this exam.
-It is similar to what they are required to do for a new patient exam.
+Any FQHC in WI may perform this exam.
+It is like what they are required to do for a new patient exam.
 Some FQHCs have established relationships for RMS provision to refugees being resettled through resettlement agencies.
-It is important that your private sponsor group names that they are not from a Wisconsin resettlement agency but are part of the Welcome Corps program.
+It is important that your private sponsor group states that they are part of the Welcome Corps program.

 Vaccines & Immunization